College of Education2017-2018

 This academic plan meets the coursework requirements for National Counselor Certification of the National Board for Certified Counselors.

-This program is accredited by the National Council for Accreditation of Teacher Education (NCATE), the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+This plan is accreditated by the Council for Accreditation of Counseling and Related Educational Programs (CACREP)

 What Can I Do with a Master of Education in Counseling - School Counseling?

 You have a passion for helping students to follow their dreams, and are ready to take the next step as a professional counselor in an educational setting.
 Our program can help you develop the tools you need to serve students in areas like human growth and development, social and cultural foundations, relationships, career development, and professional orientation.

 With opportunities to learn new skills in the classroom, through fieldwork, and by taking on internships, you’ll emerge ready to organize service delivery systems in schools.
 We will also provide curricular experiences in foundations of school counseling, contextual dimensions: school counseling, knowledge and skills for the practice of school counseling, and clinical instruction.

 With further education, one of these paths is possible: